srm-soumya/cloud-check/Readme.md

 ## Deep Learning at Gramener

 **Gramener** is a *Data Science* company.
-We started building DL skills 8 months back, as a part of it's AI Labs Initiative.
+We started building DL skills 8 months back, as a part of its AI Labs Initiative.

 We started with a team of 3 people, experimenting with different DL techniques and trying to build models that could solve real-world problems.
 We have worked on a variety of problems like Image Classification, Object Detection in Videos, Facial Recognition etc. During this process, we got a chance to work with the different size of datasets ranging from 1-2 GB to 200-300 GB.
 Since the team is growing and the intent is to make DL as a practice in the organization, we thought of deciding on the infrastructure that will help us in: